 Fire drills are required by law and are held periodically so orderly evacuation of buildings may be accomplished without panic.
-Instructions are posted in each room; scholars are asked to acquaint themselves with these instructions.
-If the alarm sounds, walk quickly out of the building without stopping.
-Scholars should remain together in class groups so the teacher can account for all scholars within the class.
-Teachers must carry a copy of their class list with them as they exist the building and take attendance when all their scholars have assembled outside of the building.
+Instructions are posted in each room; students are asked to acquaint themselves with these instructions.
+In the event that the alarm sounds, walk quickly out of the building without stopping.
+Students should remain together in class groups so the teacher can account for all students within the class.
+Teachers must carry a copy of their class list with them as they exist the building and take attendance when all of their students have assembled outside of the building.